Darion333/Darion333.github.io/_posts/2024-8-14-Machine-Learning-Classification.md

 df_test
 {% endhighlight %}
 </pre>
-* This code block runs the function "df_test", outputting the data from a folder into a table with parameters defined by the previous code blocks, as seen below:
+* This code block runs the function df_test, outputting data from a folder into a table with parameters defined by the previous code blocks, as shown below:

 ![image](https://github.com/user-attachments/assets/29aa6c34-9130-4316-925d-41c21857218b)

-* This data is from the test set, in which the code will use as a reference while training the other unknown data
+* This data is from the test set, which the code will use as a reference when training on the other unknown data.

   &nbsp;
   &nbsp;